 Registration is based on successful completion of a training and assessment.
 Following training the EUSR approved trainer will apply to register the trainee.
 EUSR cards are issued within 28 days of receipt of the necessary completed paperwork and payment.
 Operatives are issued with a cover note following training to confirm completion of the training and assessment while they wait for their card to be issued.
-The training session is expected to last for approximately one working day and comprises a trainer led presentation and assessment.
-Trainees will be called upon to share their experiences and thoughts throughout, to build on the course material.

 The Utility SHEA (Power) scheme is affiliated with the CSCS to allow electricity industry workers access to construction sites for purposes of utilities work without the need to complete a separate CSCS card.

+The EUSR Utility SHEA Power Passport Card is valid for 3 years from the date of training.
+After which the course will require renewal by anyone still working within the industry.
 Please note: the registration gained from the transition route will expire 3 years after the initial course.

 If you have any questions please contact us for more information.